 If bleeding occurs, it generally happens during or very soon after surgery.
 However, it is also possible that you may experience some bleeding up to 2 weeks after your surgery.
 Bleeding and bruising is often minor.
-If more severe bleeding were to occur, you would have to go back to theatre for further treatment.
+If more severe bleeding were to occur, you would have to go back to the theatre for further treatment.
 This may delay your recovery.
 In addition, you may have a little more bruising than expected.
 Despite this, your final results should not be affected.

 All types of surgery carry the risk of infection.
 Your surgeon will do everything they can to reduce this risk.
 If an infection does occur, they are often mild and can be treated with a short course of antibiotics.
-In some cases however, infections can become more severe and require you to go back to hospital for treatment.
+In some cases, however, infections can become more severe and require you to go back to hospital for treatment.